-Protection of personal data processed for the purpose of law enforcement
+The directive on protecting personal data processed for the purpose of criminal law enforcement

 Data subject's rights

 It sets out a series of principles including the need to ensure that the personal data is processed lawfully, is collected for specific, explicit and legitimate purposes, and is not excessive in relation to the purpose for which it is processed.

 While it includes the obligation for member states to provide understandable information and ensure the person's rights of access, rectification, erasure and restriction of processing, it also sets limitations, allowing member states to adopt legislative measures restricting these rights.